 For most of my adult life, I have wandered the world.
-Over 30 years, I’ve seen the good in mankind, but as a charity worker, I have also seen the very worst.
+Over 30 years, I’ve seen the good in mankind.
+As a charity worker, I have also seen the very worst.

-I was reminded that our world is broken.
+I was reminded again that our world is broken.

 My life passions have taken me to some shockingly awful places.
 I don’t need to convince most people that the world is broken, whether within the physical landscape or within our bodies and our souls.
 Not all bits are broken; however, we can agree the world is not as it should be, not as it originally was, and not how God intended it to be.
 We all are broken in one way or another.

 This brokenness can be severe and constant for many people in our world who daily struggle to survive and eke out a living.
 Whether walking through the slums, holding a severely neglected and abandoned child living in an orphanage in China, running a home in India for at-risk children taken out of severe poverty, or organizing a summer camp for abandoned children in Mongolia; I’ve witnessed an incredible amount of this brokenness in my lifetime.
 It’s been humbling and difficult at times.
 Yet, in the midst, I’ve had the privilege of loving many and experiencing beauty in the most unexpected places and people.

 As I strolled along the pathways of this slum area, the children running here and there all around me looked up and waved.
 A little boy paused from his hard work of shoveling cement to give me a big grin and a “hello.”
 Mothers on a street corner, bouncing their babies on their hips, called out greetings.
 As I turned and walked towards them, they proudly showed off their adorable little ones with smiles all around.
 A group of little boys wearing only their undies and no shoes on a dirt path stopped their game for a moment to smile in my direction.
 Not owning any toys, they enthusiastically played with small tree branches.
 I think they were make-believe pirates.